 Scott Gelber (Education), Mary Beth Tierney-Tello (Hispanic and Italian Studies)

-This LEAPS will help students to develop the skills they need to teach a second language.
+This LEAPS pathway will help students develop the skills needed to teach a second language.
 Students will complement their study of a foreign language with several relevant courses.
 In addition, students will complete at least one practical experience with second language acquisition and teaching methods.
-The programs in Spanish, French, Italian, German and Russian stand ready to support students who wish to pursue this LEAPS.
+Students studying Spanish, French, Italian, German and Russian are eligible to pursue this pathway.

 Mentors